Stroud Book Festival Schools’ Day 2021

 With PIERS TORDAY

-Join award-winning author Piers Torday – also a leading voice on children’s books, reading and literacy - for a heartfelt and inspiring journey through storytelling, his writing career, and growing up with the magic of reading.
-In this captivating event, you’ll hear about Piers’ life as a young boy, and discover how he found joy in bedtime stories and family walks through the woods.
+Award-winning author Piers Torday – also a leading voice on children’s books, reading and literacy - joined us for a heartfelt and inspiring journey through storytelling, his writing career, and growing up with the magic of reading.
+In this captivating event.
+We heard all about Piers’ life as a young boy, and discover how he found joy in bedtime stories and family walks through the woods.

 About our kind sponsors: